+(i) Employees are not to purchase or drink alcoholic beverages while wearing any part of the department uniform, including the uniform pants.

+(j)

-- (i) Employees are not to purchase or drink alcoholic beverages while wearing any part of the department uniform, including the uniform pants. - (j) Mirrored sunglasses will not be worn with any Department uniform. - (k) Visible jewelry, other than those items listed below, shall not be worn with the uniform unless specifically authorized by the Chief of Police or the authorized designee. - 1.
+- (k) Visible jewelry, other than those items listed below, shall not be worn with the uniform unless specifically authorized by the Chief of Police or the authorized designee. - 1.
 Wrist watch - 2.
-Wedding ring, class ring, or other ring of tasteful design.
-A maximum of one ring/ set may be worn on each hand - 3.
+Wedding ring(s), class ring, or other ring of tasteful design.
+A maximum of one ring/set may be worn on each hand - 3.
 Medical alert bracelet